 The Pennsylvania State Police were asked by a family member of an individual who had stopped taking his mental health medications to perform a welfare check on the individual.
 The individual was alleged to have been sending threatening or suicidal text messages.
 The family member advised the State Police that the individual had firearms in his residence.
 When the state troopers arrived at the individual's residence to perform the welfare check, the individual exited the rear door of the residence carrying a firearm.
 Two state troopers discharged their weapons which resulted in the death of the individual.
-The Commonwealth's exposure to this lawsuit could exceed \$1 million.
+PSP expects this case to be withdrawn.